arneme/DataPieline/README.md

 When airflow has been properly installed you will need to initialize the airflow dataabse by running this command:

-airflow initdb
+***airflow initdb***

 ### Copy the project template files to your local Airflow directory
 Download and unzip the project files from Udacity and move the resulting dags and plugins directory to your local _~/airflow_ folder (Airflow will create a _~/airflow_ folder during installation).

-In the repository you will find a script called _start\_airflow.sh_.
+In the repository you will also find a script called _start\_airflow.sh_.
 The script is a slightly modified version of the _start.sh_ script used by Udacity in their Data Pipeline Airflow Exercise VMs.
-To start Airflow on your local computer: run this script
+To start Airflow on your local computer: run this script:

 ***./start_airflow.sh***

-It will start the Airflow webserver listening on port 80 on your local machine (change the port number if you want).
+It will start the Airflow webserver listening on port 80 on your local machine (change the port number if you want by setting another port in the start_airfloe.sh script).
 In a browser window, go to http://localhost, this should bring up the Airflow web based GUI.

 ## <a name="run"></a>How to run the Airflow scripts
+In this project, the Airflow DAG will use a Redshit cluster.
+It is therefore necessary to properly setup a Redshift cluster first.
+When the cluster is up and running the code in this repo should be copied to the Airflow home directory (usually _~/airflow_).
+When that is done you can finally run the Airflow DAG.
+Details for all these steps are described in the next subsections.

-### Setup a Redshift Cluster using AWS Console
+### Setup Redshift Cluster
-The Airflow python script _data\_pipeline.py_ is a script designed to run in Airflow and the script includes tasks that will run on Redshift.
-It is therefore necessary to have a live Redshift cluster up and running before the _data\_pipeline.py_ script can be executed in Airflow.
-The next paragraphs describes the steps used in order to setup a Redshift cluster for this project.

-#### Setup Redshift Cluster
 It is  necessary to setup the Redshift cluster that will be used by the airflow script in order for the script to run without errors.
 This can be done either in the AWS Console or programatically.
-I did it in the AWS Console using the Quick Deploy option (4 nodes, dc2.large), set user and password as wanted (this will be added to the airflow connection setup). **It is also important to edit the default security group (that quick launch adds to the cluster) to allow access from the IP address the airflow script is run on**.
+I did it in the AWS Console using the Quick Deploy option (4 nodes, dc2.large), set user and password as wanted (this will be added to the airflow connection setup).
+Set the database to *sparkify*.
+It is also important to edit the default security group (that quick launch adds to the cluster) to allow access from the IP address the airflow script is run on**.
 It is a good idea to run the cluster in region us-west-2 since the S3 bucket with data is in the same region (to minimise network traffic).

 When creating the Redshift cluster I attached a role that allows the Redshift cluster to access S3 (read).
 This is necessary in order for the COPY SQL statements to work.
+The role ARN should be added to the *~/airflow/plugins/helpers/sparkify_sql_statements.py* file in order for the Redshift sql statements to run properly.

 ### Run _data\_pipeline.py_ in Airflow
 Prerequisites:
 1. Airflow is installed on your local computer (see above)
-2. Copy the git repo *data_pipeline.py* to *~/airflow/dags*
+2. Copy the git repo dags and plugin folder to your local airflow folder (*~/airflow*).
+Note: Add your Redshift role as described above to *~/airflow/plugins/helpers/sparkify_sql_statements.py*
 3. You have a Redshift cluster up and running (see above) that allows inbound traffic from where you run the airflow script
 4. You have started Airflow (using the ***./start_airflow.sh***)
-5. You have added your AWS credentials and Redshiift connection settings in Airflow (se below)
+5. You have added your AWS credentials and Redshift connection settings in Airflow (se below)

 #### Add AWS IaM credentials to Airflow
 In order to run AWS commands in Airflow tasks you will have to add your AWS credentials to Airflow.
 This can be done from the Airflow web GUI: